wikimedia/design-blog/_posts/2022-06-14-egg-laying-wool-milk-pig.md

 > “It’s a good feature as the majority of us are here to read articles.
 It’s a good function to have to limit distractions.” *– Usability test participant, Japanese Wikipedia reader*

 These insights gave us the confidence to release the feature to production and enhance discoverability.
-Check out the [detailed analysis](https://www.notion.so/Usability-testing-Android-Feb-2022-Analysis-c1b536068b78486e80da99c4e0461829) to dig deeper into our findings.
+Check out the [detailed analysis](https://www.notion.so/Usability-testing-Android-Feb-2022-Analysis-c1b536068b78486e80da99c4e0461829){:target="_blank" rel="nofollow"} to dig deeper into our findings.

 **Reading focus mode was also a success from a quantitative perspective.** **After its release, 80% of all people discovering and interacting with the feature kept it as their default preference.** We did consider making this feature a default experience, but wanted to ensure users knew they could edit, and for that reason we will continue to have reading focus mode disabled by default.

 ### Customizing the experience

-**Reading focus mode was not the only feature where we aimed to strike the right balance between the needs of readers and editors.** As we added more features to the app, our overflow menu grew, and we noticed [users asking for features](https://www.notion.so/Analysis-experienced-users-c78408250c5241da9cf1df9efb036cc6) that existed but were hidden in the overflow menu:
+**Reading focus mode was not the only feature where we aimed to strike the right balance between the needs of readers and editors.** As we added more features to the app, our overflow menu grew, and we noticed [users asking for features](https://www.notion.so/Analysis-experienced-users-c78408250c5241da9cf1df9efb036cc6){:target="_blank" rel="nofollow"} that existed but were hidden in the overflow menu:

 > “Doesn't allow you to read the page's Edit history or Talk page.
 So practically only useful for reading, not editing.”